LiamBrem/project1/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 If I had more time, I definitely would have focused more on the styling.
 I prioritized completing some stretch goals over making the styling of the website more pristine.
-Also with more time, I would have looked to complete the other stretch goals.
+Also with more time, I would have looked to complete the final stretch goal.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?